Jonevs/Jonevs/README.md

-### Hello, World! 👋
+### Hello, World! 🌏 👋
 ---
 ### 🧑🏻‍💻 About Me
 My name is Jonathan Evan Sampurna.

 I am a third-year student at Binus University, majoring in Computer Science.

-I am interested in Web & Mobile App Development.
+I am interested in Web Development.

 ---
 ### 📫 Reach Me